enklu/enkluplayer-jsapi-docs/source/includes/score.md

 //sets duration of margin score display to be 2 seconds coinsScore.duration(2);

+//sets duration of margin score display's fade in/fade out to be 1 second coinsScore.fadeDuration(1);

 //spawns the marginal scores at a random location within the specified range coinsScore.randomPosRange(1);

-//defines the string fromatting of the spawned visualization. {score} will be replaced with the marginal score
+//defines the string fromatting of the spawned visualization. [score] will be replaced with the marginal score
-//if marginal score is 2, the visualization spawned is 'You received 2 points!' coinsScore.scoreFormat('You received {score} points!');
+//if marginal score is 2, the visualization spawned is 'You received 2 points!' coinsScore.scoreFormat('You received [score] points!');

 //mutes sound fx
 coinsScore.mute(true);